sleepjie/Valanar/Valanar Superdocument.md

 The mountain regions of Einartoft were originally inhabited by Orcs and Giants, who constantly feuded over territory and the fertile ground at the base of the Primordial Valley.
 The Orcs received significant military aid from the Humans and the Giants were overthrown soon after, establishing the first of many victories shared between the two species.

 Native tribes of barbarians who were known to worship old Gods, contemporary beings of great strength from the mythology of their ancestors, were initially extremely resilient to foreign invasion and wrought havoc upon Lord Kel’s ranks.
 They proved a great hindrance to the initial settling, attacking supply lines and setting up traps along well-travelled roads.
 In spite of the counsel given by his Generals, Lord Kel subscribed to a rather famously bold tactic; he travelled with a small contingent of personal bodyguards to one of the largest camps of barbarians belonging to the Einar Tribe, where he was led to their chieftain.
 Outnumbered almost one hundred to one, the barbarian lord humoured the brash young lord to a private audience, where Kel proved himself both a wise negotiator and talented orator;

+###### The War of the North
+In XXSR, King Laurence Snowden is assassinated by the Chieftain of the Valley Clans, James Hudsonson, after enlisting him to fight back against a clan of malignant Frost Giants operating in the mountains.
+After a two month campaign, Chief Hudsonson and his entourage travelled with King Snowden back to Castle Snowden where a feast was to be held in celebration of their victorious return.
+Seeing the moment as an opportunity to take the King and his son Eryk unawares, Hudsonson lured the pair out into the woods under the guise of wishing to honour the pair with a ceremonial induction into their clan

 ##### Economy and Currency
 Historically, Einartoft has never been a particularly affluent country; despite this, or perhaps as a consequence,
 ##### Culture and Society